mindee/mindee-api-nodejs/docs/us_w9_v1.md

 Some fields are constrained to the page level, and so will not be retrievable to through the document.

 # Attributes
-The following fields are extracted for US W9 V1:
+The following fields are extracted for W9 V1:

 ## Address
 [📄](#page-level-fields "This field is only present on individual pages.")**address** ([StringField](#string-field)): The street address (number, street, and apt. or suite no.) of the applicant.